What SEAL Runtime Does Not Do — By Design

 Not a coaching tool or playbook

-You don’t need more advice — you need installed judgment.
+You don’t need more advice — you need structural authority control.

 It is not a generative AI assistant or chatbot.

-It is the sealed infrastructure that governs what AI — and humans and systems — are even allowed to do.
+It’s the sealed infrastructure that governs what assistants, agents, and systems may do.

 Not a workflow or SOP builder